 As for us, a fair and equitable system is obviously too difficult or expensive for them to police.
 So they leave us to suffer.
 We are expected to abide by their laws with their soothing words that if we've nothing to hide we've nothing to fear.
 But poverty is a fearful thing, and one always has plenty to hide and plenty to fear from an omnipotent thief.

 Human society naturally comprises individuals, families and communities.
-Beyond the physically collocated family unit, human society is essentially a complex dynamical system - a fluid of family molecules.
+Beyond the physically collocated family unit, human society is essentially a complex dynamical system — a fluid of family molecules.
 It has no natural formal macrostructure.
-Even the natural state of the human community is an egalitarian overlap of personal coteries.
+Even the natural state of human society is merely an egalitarian overlap of personal coteries.

 But modern industrial capitalism and its derivative governments, have destroyed the community.
 They are now in the process of destroying the family.
 They will eventually reduce the individual to nothing more than an expendable economic resource.
 They have forcibly restructured society into gigantic corporate entities and economic sectors under a labyrinth of interlocking hierarchical control systems to which all other social constructs are now no more than peripheral.
 Disparity, deprivation, poverty and exclusion are the unwelcome fruits of their endeavours.